-Aside from just having access to the right analytics, the next step is to put them into a report in order to present performance and findings to your team, leadership, or clients.
-Whether it’s a feature in the hosting platform or service from your account manager, ensure that it’s easy to pull key data from your dashboards and able to measure podcast ROI.
+Aside from just having access to the right analytics, the next step is to put them into a report to present performance and findings to your team, leadership, or clients.
+Whether it’s a feature in the hosting platform or a service from your account manager, ensure that it’s easy to pull key data from your dashboards and able to measure podcast ROI.

-Most podcast hosts provide a media player to let listeners stream your show online, typically through a website.
+Most podcast hosts provide a media player to let listeners stream their show online, typically through a website.
 You’ll receive an embeddable code that you can paste into the backend of your podcast's website.
 Then it will appear online for listeners to stream your podcast.

 Pay close attention to how the media player your potential host provides looks and functions in terms of ease of use.
 Some players will be more beautifully designed or intuitive than others and also offer customization where you can brand the player to your company.

 Also, make sure your audience can easily share your podcast on social channels or subscribe to your podcast using your podcast host media player.
 This functionality will increase the chances of growing your audience over the long term.

 Podcast hosting features aren’t any good if you don’t know how to use them.
 We suggest that before investing in a platform, do your research and a deep dive into learning how they work and the unique features that are valuable to your brand.
 Learning a bit about the backend as well as dashboard features will help you better manage your podcast, media files, and reporting, and also have an understanding of the lingo before committing.